INFRASTRUCTURE AND FLOODING

 We have so much work to do to improve the healthcare system in the US.
 We must put every American’s health over profits for insurance and pharmaceutical companies.
 States like South Carolina are getting left behind because we did not expand Medicaid.

-When I decided to become a Pediatrician, I could have never imagined the number of children with bullet holes I would care for in my career.
+When I decided to become a pediatrician, I could have never imagined the number of children with bullet holes I would care for in my career.
 I will never forget the image of the 3 year old, sitting alone in her hospital room, with her babydoll next to her, looking up at me with her one good eye.
 Her brother had found a gun at home and unintentionally shot her in the face.
 She lost her eye and her face was disfigured.

-A few days after the tragic shooting in Parkland, FL I was dropping my oldest daughter off at Kindergarten.
+A few days after the tragic shooting in Parkland, FL, I was dropping my oldest daughter off at kindergarten.
 I watched as she marched into the building with her bright pink backpack on.
-Then I saw the armed, uniformed Police Officer patrolling the drop off line.
+Then I saw the armed, uniformed police officer patrolling the drop off line.
 I was terrified for my own child’s safety in her school.
 I called my elected officials as soon as I got home and was deeply disappointed in the responses I received.
 There was clearly no plan to ensure our kid’s safety.

-I support the second amendment.
+Make no mistake, I support the second amendment.
 If you are a law-abiding gun-owner, I have no interest in your guns.
 Frankly, I have never been particularly interested in a conversation about guns, but I am interested in a conversation about bullet holes in children, and what we can do to prevent them.
 I will carry the stories of my patients with me and I will never stop fighting for common sense gun laws.